sebastianromerocruz/famicom-6502/controllers/README.md

 #### **`ReadLeft` and `ReadRight`**

-If `ReadDown` was a parallel to `ReadUp`, when `ReadLeft` (and, later, `ReadRight`) is its orthogonal complement.
+If `ReadDown` was a parallel to `ReadUp`, then `ReadLeft` is its orthogonal complement.
 This is to say that the instructions are basically identical, but are performed on vertical sets of tiles as opposed to horizontal ones:

 ```asm
     ;;  7.
 Left